iqtree/iqtree2/terrace/README.md

 -----
 As the underlying problem is computationally hard, we use three different rules to stop the analysis.
 The thresholds can be changed by the corresponding options.

-- Rule 1: stop the analysis after generating NUM number of species-trees.
+- __Rule 1:__ stop the analysis after generating NUM of species-trees.
 Default value: 1MLN trees.
          __-g_stop_t NUM__  - To change the threshold
          __-g_stop_t 0__  - To turn off the rule

-- Rule 2: stop the analysis after NUM number of intermediate trees were visited.
+- __Rule 2:__ stop the analysis after NUM of intermediate trees were visited.
 Default value: 10MLN trees.
          __-g_stop_i NUM__  - To change the threshold
          __-g_stop_i 0__  - To turn off the rule

-- Rule 3: stop the analysis after NUM hours (CPU time).
+- __Rule 3:__ stop the analysis after NUM hours (CPU time).
 Default: 168 hours (7 days).
          __-g_stop_h NUM__  - To change the threshold
          __-g_stop_h 0__  - To turn off the rule